edg3/GPT-systems/06.local-deepseek-r1-fast-api/VSCodePlugin/edg3-ext/README.md

 The button doesn't disable when you send a query to the API.

 ## Release Notes
+### 0.0.2

+Secondary release, move to 1.5b for smaller machines; adjusted logic a bit.
+Will make 0.0.3 the 8b model varient of this clean up.

 ### 0.0.1

 Initial release of an extension to bring a little faster, prettier, method to ask Deepseek R1 queries through VSCode while working there.